dgaydukov/cert-aws/sa/files/sa.md

 ###### Application Discovery Service
 ADS collects and presents data about running apps and help understand the configuration, usage, and behavior of them for migration purposes.
 With data collected by this service you can perform a TCO (Total Cost of Ownership) and calculate is it reasonable to migrate to cloud.
-There are 2 types of operation mode:
+There are 3 types of operation mode:
+* Discovery Connector (agent-less) - VMware customers collect VM configuration and performance profiles without deploying agent on each host.
+You need to install AgentLess Connector as OVA (Open Virtual Appliance) package on VMware vCenter.
+It collects static config info: hostname, IP, MAC-address + CPU, RAM, disk I/O. It can't collect: name of hypervisor, date & time on virtual machine, info about running processes.
+If you need this you have to install agent on each server.
+So connector capture performance info & resource utilization of each virtual machine regadless of what OS the use, yet it can't look inside VM, so it can't see processes running on each VM.
+So if you need this info you can install agent on as-needed basis.
-* agent-based - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data.
+* Discovery agent (agent-based) - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data.
 Agent captures system configuration/performance/running processes/details of the network connections between systems.
 Agent uses HTTPS/TLS to transmit data to the ADS.
 Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode.
-* agent-less - VMware customers collect VM configuration and performance profiles without deploying agent on each host.
-You need to install AgentLess Connector as OVA (Open Virtual Appliance) package on VMware vCenter.
+* Manual import - if your server os not supported by agent (so you can't install agent), and it's not Vmware (so you can't install Connector) the only option is to manually import data about your server into Migration Hub
+You should download csv template (this is only supported format, others like JSON not supported), populate it with your server info, and upload it back to Migration Hub.
+Don't confuse:
+* agent-less - only for Vmware
+* agent-based - for normal linux like centos
+You can import data form ADS to Migration Hub, and from there export data using Athena.
+There is no way to use athena from ADS, or use agent to send data into s3 bucket.

 ###### Artifact
 Artifact - portal that provides customers with ability to download AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and System and Organization Control (SOC) reports.